ansible-collections/dellemc.os6/roles/os6_aaa/README.md

 AAA role
 =======

-This role facilitates the configuration of authentication authorization acccounting (AAA).
-It supports the configuration of RADIUS server and AAA for os6.
-The AAA role requires an SSH connection for connectivity to a Dell EMC Networking device.
-You can use any of the built-in OS connection variables .
+This role facilitates the configuration of authentication, authorization, and acccounting (AAA), and supports the configuration of RADIUS and TACACS servers.
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC OS6.

+The AAA role requires an SSH connection for connectivity to Dell EMC OS6.
+You can use any of the built-in OS connection variables.

 Role variables
 --------------

-- Role is abstracted using the *ansible_network_os* variable that can take dellemc.os6.os6 as value
+- Role is abstracted using the `ansible_network_os` variable that can take `dellemc.os6.os6` as the value
-- If *os6_cfg_generate* is set to true, the variable generates the role configuration commands in a file
+- If `os6_cfg_generate` is set to true, the variable generates the role configuration commands in a file
 - Any role variable with a corresponding state variable set to absent negates the configuration of that variable
 - Setting an empty value for any variable negates the corresponding configuration
 - Variables and values are case-sensitive